Dynamic Collections

 Common Concepts

-All of the collection types share the same set of methods, which are:
+All of the collection types share the same set of core methods:

-• add - adds a field to the collection
+- add - adds a field to the collection (LinkedTable uses push_front and push_back instead)

-• remove - removes a field from the collection
+- remove - removes a field from the collection and returns the value

 All collection types support index syntax for borrow and borrow_mut methods.
 If you see square brackets in the examples, they are translated into borrow and borrow_mut calls.